 Conclusions & Final Thoughts:

 Even though the movie could have been labeled as a mere “date movie,” the film is much more than that.
 As directed by Bertolucci, this is a provocative drama that tries to give answers to life’s many complicated questions.
-With Sinead Cusack (Mrs. Jeremy Irons), Darius Khondji, Rachel Weiz, Jean Marais, and Donal McCann.
+With Sinead Cusack (Mrs. Jeremy Irons), Rachel Weiz (The Constant Gardener), and Donal McCann (Out of Africa).
 Color, 118 minutes, Rated R.